 Your Thai partner will need to show that she or he for that matter is not married.
 You will need a letter of Freedom to Marry from Thailand or Letter of no-impediment for this.
 In Thailand it is called a “Celibacy Certificate” which you will need to obtain.
 This will need to be translated and certified.

-The process is the reverse of what you would need when you register your marriage in Thailand.
+The process is the reverse of what you would need when you start with Thailand marriage registration.
 Except this time it will be your Thai partner who needs the certificate.
 Normally this starts at the Amphurs Office where you reside.
 You can also draft and affidavit as proof that there is no other civil partnership that any of your are involved in.
 You will need to speak to us about this process.

 If your Thai partner is divorced then you will need a copy of this divorce decree.
 If it was an administrative divorce then a visit to the local Amphurs Office will allow you to obtain a copy.
 This will need to be translated and certified for use in this application.